dulnan/nuxt-graphql-middleware/docs/composables/useGraphqlState.md

       return
     }

+    const token = useToken()

     // Set fetch options for all GraphQL queries and mutations. state.fetchOptions = {
+      // Static header that should be the same for all requests.
       headers: {
         CustomHeader: 'foobar',
+      },

+      // Header value is evaluated on every request. onRequest({ options, request }) {
+        options.headers.set('x-auth-token', token.value)
+      },

+      // Handle headers sent from the middleware to the Nuxt app (client or server side). onResponse(result) {
+        const headers = result.response?.headers
+        const newToken = headers.get('x-auth-token')
+        if (newToken) {
+          token.value = newToken
+        }
       },
     }
   },